 How to Make Notes for UPSC?

-It is very important to learn to make short notes during UPSC preparation, especially in the context of Civil service main examination.
-One cannot hope to gain success in the Main examination without intensive study and without preparing own notes and revising them regularly.
+It is very important to learn to make short notes during UPSC preparation, especially in the context of the Civil Service Mains examination.
+One cannot hope to gain success in the Main examination without intensive study and without preparing their own notes and revising them regularly.

 The IAS main examination demands the candidate to think with conceptual clarity and organizes their view, perception, thoughts in a flawless manner.
 Such kind of conceptual clarity and organization can be gained only through regular writing practice.
 The short note making is one of the best ways to achieve it.